harry-anderson/s3-terraform/task-1/README.md

 ## Task 1
-note: sorry im not familliar with using terraform inside docker.
+> NOTE: I'm not familliar with using terraform inside docker.
 I have listed the steps just using terraform installed on my local machine.

 ### How to import buckets
-To import the existing resources i have used a `import` block in `main.tf`.
+To import the existing resources I have used an `import` block in `main.tf`.
 So to run the import, you can use `plan` and `apply` commands to manage to import.
 Once applied the imported bucket is managed under this terraform environment.
 ```bash